-Preference settings can be customized at any time in Pro Tools.
+Treference settings can be customized at any time in Pro Tools.
 See the Pro Tools Reference Guide for more information about Preferences.

-7 For Pro Tools 24 MIX and MIXplus systems, you are prompted to install the Surround Mixer plug-in.
+- 12 For Pro Tools MIX-series systems, you are prompted to install the Surround Mixer plug-in.
 This plug-in is required for mixing, mastering, and monitoring in surround.
-Select Yes to install Surround Mixer, or No for stereo, then click Continue.
+Select Standard Pro Tools if your monitoring is configured for Film Format.
+Select ProControl for DTS Format if your monitoring is configured for DTS.
+Select Stereo if your monitoring is configured for Stereo.
+Then click Next. - 13 When installation is complete, click Finish to restart your computer.